 Sharing through Publishing

 You can easily share as much content as you like, through multiple publishing options.
-You can publish directly to an Institutional Collection in Artstor where only recognized users can access your content, or you can publish your content as a Public Collection in Artstor or an Omeka exhibition.
+You can publish directly to an institutional collection where only recognized users can access your content, or you can publish your content as an open collection or an Omeka exhibition.
 Options for media use and access vary depending on which environment to which you publish.